ctvidic/Streve/README.md

 ### Technical Details

-Streve makes use of a Ruby on Rails backend, and a React/Redux + Javascript frontend.
+Streve makes use of a Ruby on Rails backend and a React/Redux + Javascript frontend.
 HTML/CSS used for styling.
 To calculate and display workouts four APIs were utilized:
 - Google Maps API
 - Google Directions API